 The more repeat customers you have, and the more those customers spend, the higher CAC you can afford.
-Some business models, especially those with high customer acquisition costs, are built on breaking even or even taking a loss on the customer’s first purchase – then future purchases are profitable since the CAC is at or near zero.
+Some business models, especially those with high customer acquisition costs, are built on breaking even or even taking a loss on the customer’s first purchase.
+Future purchases are then profitable since the CAC is at or near zero.

 LTV is often tricky to calculate and does involve making a few assumptions, especially if you’re a startup.
 But once you’ve built a little history you can start to spot customer retention and spending trends.

-Then the math gets a lot easier: Determine what the average customer spends over a specific time period and calculate the return on your original CAC investment.
+Then the math gets a lot easier.
+Determine what the average customer spends over a specific time period and then calculate the return on your original CAC investment.
 Then, sense-check the result against your profit and loss statement.

 Roughly speaking, the greater the LTV, the higher CAC you can afford.

 Why do these two metrics matter so much?
-A rising CAC means you’ll need to start cutting costs or raising prices – or become more efficient where marketing and sales are concerned.
-A falling LTV indicates the same measures are necessary… and means you’re failing to leverage the most important and least expensive customers you have: Current customers.
+A rising CAC means you’ll need to start cutting costs, raising prices, or making efficiency improvements within your marketing and sales efforts.
+A falling LTV indicates the same measures are necessary… and means you’re failing to leverage the most important and least expensive customers you have: current customers.